Pediatric Dermatology

 Impetigo

 Impetigo occurs when bacteria enter the skin through a wound or insect bite.
-This contagious skin infection is most common in children aged 2 to 6.
+This contagious skin infection is most common in children ages 2 to 6.

 The condition causes red, pimple-like sores to form on the face, arms and legs.
 Scratching spreads the infection to other parts of the body.
 You can get impetigo from your child through direct contact with the sores or by touching contaminated surfaces, clothing, towels or other items.